Earth's Ecocide Novel Series Reviews

 Libraries and readers might initially deem Earth's Ecocide: Desperation 2647 a teen sci-fi read, or a work of ecological apocalypse alone.
 But there is so much more happening here that the story is highly recommended for sci-fi readers of any age who would contemplate and discuss a scenario in which reality itself is on the chopping block.
 Its tension, twists, and thought-provoking surprises makes for a thoroughly engrossing story.

-Earth's Ecocide: Extinction 3147 – Reader's Favorite 5-Star Review
+Earth's Ecocide: Extinction 3147 – Reader's

 Reviewed by Natalie Soine for Readers' Favorite